 In her free time Lindsay loves playing board games with friends and family, baking cookies, and going on hikes with her husband and dog.

 Chris received his Bachelor of Arts degree in Journalism from the University of New Hampshire and his MBA at Framingham State University.
 Chris has been part of Crossroads School in many different capacities since 2009, helping the school nearly double in size during his tenure.
+He is currently working towards his M.Ed with a concentration in Educational Technology at Framingham State University.

 As Crossroads’ Admissions Director, Chris enjoys meeting with new families and showing them the outstanding features of our school.
 After enrollment, he delights in watching the student’s progress.
 In his IT role, he ensures students and staff have the technology solution they need to succeed.
 He also co-chairs the MAAPS Information Technology Group.